Skip to main content

 SBI PO recruitment is an annual selection process conducted by the State Bank of India to hire Probationary Officers for its branches nationwide.
 The examination is held in three phases—Preliminary Test, Main Examination, and Interview along with Psychometric assessments.
-It checks candidates’ reasoning skills, aptitude, general awareness, and communication abilities.
 Graduates from any stream are eligible to apply, making it one of the most sought-after banking jobs in India.
 Selected candidates undergo training and probation before taking up managerial duties.
 With an excellent salary, job stability, and strong promotion opportunities, SBI PO attracts a large number of aspirants every year.

 SBI PO 2026 Recruitment - Overview Table